 How many shares are held by participants in the Xylem employee savings plans?
-As of the close of business on March 10, 2014, the record date, JPMorgan Chase & Co., as the trustee for the salaried employee savings plan, held 391,728 shares of Xylem common stock (approximately 0.212% of the outstanding shares) and JPMorgan Chase & Co., as the trustee for the hourly employees savings plan, held 44,311 shares of Xylem common stock (approximately 0.024% of the outstanding shares).
+As of the close of business on March 10, 2014, the record date, JPMorgan Chase & Co., as the trustee for the salaried employee savings plan, held shares of Xylem common stock (approximately % of the outstanding shares).
+As of the close of business on March 10, 2014, the record date, shares of Xylem common stock (approximately % of the outstanding shares).